Voyage en Orient (Lamartine)

-Impressions, souvenirs, pensées et paysages pendant un voyage en Orient, 1832-1833, ou Notes d'un voyageur, shortened to Voyage en Orient, is a travel journal written by Alphonse de Lamartine.
-This book narrates Lamartine’s journey to several Middle Eastern regions now known as Turkey, Lebanon, Israel, and Syria but also South Eastern European countries such as Cyprus, Greece, and Serbia.
+Impressions, souvenirs, pensées et paysages pendant un voyage en Orient, 1832–1833, ou Notes d'un voyageur, shortened to Voyage en Orient, is a travel journal written by Alphonse de Lamartine.
+This book narrates Lamartine's journey to several Middle Eastern regions now known as Turkey, Lebanon, Israel, and Syria but also South Eastern European countries such as Cyprus, Greece, Bulgaria, and Serbia.
 The book was published in 1835, and is divided in four volumes, comprising a total of 1260 pages.

 Context

 In the early nineteenth century, Romanticism was the leading literary movement in France and Lamartine was one of its prominent figures.
 The French romantic literature fostered a growing curiosity about foreign cultures, particularly the Eastern ones.
 During Lamartine's time, romantic authors and artists travelled in many regions of the world, with the Orient being one of their favorite destinations.
 The sparked interest in the region was prompted by romantic artists’ need of self-discovery, which could be fulfilled by going to the Orient, due to the moral and political values that the region upheld, which were seen as antithetical to the West.
 This Orientalist desire laid the focus on both on personal experience and the need to find meaning through traveling.

 Lamartine's travel to the Orient was also politically motivated.
 Before embarking on his Oriental journey, Lamartine rallied to the July Monarchy and faced a political failure, as he was not elected as a deputy in 1831.
 He therefore decided to leave France to travel to the Orient because he needed to take a break from politics.
 While traveling, Lamartine's political convictions shifted as he progressively distanced himself from being a conservative to become a well-known liberal adhering to French republicanism.
 Another incentive for leaving his country was religion and this quest for faith sprung after the death of his mother in 1829 who raised him as a Christian.
 Lamartine realized that it was important to recover his faith, which has been fading away throughout the years.
-An additional reason for him to leave his country was the fact that the Orient had always fascinated Lamartine and that he long dreamt about visiting this part of the world.
+An additional reason for him to leave his country was that the Orient had always fascinated Lamartine and that he long dreamt about visiting this part of the world.
 Prior to visiting the Orient, Lamartine did not travel extensively, as he only went to Italy for eight months in 1811, when he was a diplomat.